Brendan Canty: Soundtrack work, film scoring, directing and side projects

 In 2004, Canty and director Christoph Green co-founded the film Production company Trixie to release an ongoing series of music-related films entitled Burn to Shine.
 The series involves independent alternative music bands from a particular region showing up to perform one song live, without overdubs or corrections, in a house that is about to be demolished.
 The first volume was filmed in Canty's home region of Washington, D.C., and features performances from Bob Mould, Weird War, Q and Not U, Ted Leo, French Toast, Medications, fellow Fugazi member Ian MacKaye's side project The Evens, and Garland of Hours.
 A second volume, filmed in the Chicago area, was released in 2005, and a third filmed in Portland, Oregon came out August 20, 2006.

 In late 2004 and early 2005, Canty contributed drum tracks to Bob Mould's 2005 solo album, Body of Song.
 Canty was also the drummer for many dates on the winter 2005/2006 tour in support of the album.
-Canty returns as the drummer for Bob Mould's District Line, to be released February 2008.
+Canty returned as the drummer for Bob Mould's District Line, released February 2008.
 Using the same crew and filming style as on the Burn to Shine series, Canty and Green made a concert film of a Bob Mould show, entitled "Circle of Friends."
 Canty produced the film and played drums during the show, which took place at Washington D.C.'s 9:30 Club.
 In 2006, Canty and Green also madeSunken Treasure: Live in the Pacific Northwest, a 2006 Jeff Tweedy (Wilco) tour film, and the Wilco tour film Ashes of American Flags, which was released in 2009 and toured festivals extensively, eventually being broadcast on the Sundance Channel in the US, and being released on DVD and iTunes.